NickPalceski/SuggestionsX/README.md

 # Permissions
-Waiting to be implemented...
+Permissions are currently in development.

 # Commands
-Waiting to be implemented...
+Commands are currently in development.

 ## Side Notes
-### Players can view their own suggestions at any time to get real-time feedback on the status of their suggestions or if they wanted to delete any.
+   Players can view or delete their own suggestions at any time to check feedback or manage their submissions.

-### By default, OP's will automatically have all permissions for admin for this plugin.
+   OPs automatically have full administrative access by default.

-### Check permissions to see exactly which ones do what.
+   Once implemented, the permissions section will describe specific admin and player permission nodes.

 # What It Looks Like In-Game
 ### Default Player Main Menu